 Alternative anticoagulants are not chemically structured like heparin; the first drug Argatroban inhibits thrombin and direct thrombin inhibiters and Lepirudin.

 Lepirudin is excreted by the kidneys, so care must be given to patients with renal problems.
 Argatroban is excreted by the liver so would be the preferred choice for older patients with renal insufficiency but the dosage must be reduced for patients with impaired liver function.
 Argatroban achieves anticoagulation effects in 1-3 hours and does not interact with other medications.

 Conclusion: The clinical understanding of heparin induced thrombocytopenia continues to grow because of the important role hemostasis plays in surgery, hematology, percutaneous coronary intervention PCI and other invasive procedures requiring anticoagulation.
 Understanding of the clinical event and therapeutic approaches to the event with proper serology and lab tests will assist the clinician in diagnosing, treating and managing patients that develop heparin induced thrombocytopenia.

 CITE THIS ARTICLE:

 Parks P, RN.
 Heparin Induced Thrombocytopenia - more common than believed.
-Doctors Lounge Website.
-Available at: http://www.doctorslounge.com/index.php/articles/page/154.
-Accessed May 22 2013.
+Doctors Lounge.
+Available at: https://www.doctorslounge.com/index.php/articles/page/154.
+Accessed January 28 2022.